linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 24.09.2023 (announcement CallCloud)
+- 🌟 Exciting news! 🌟 We've given CallCloud, our video meeting platform, a major upgrade! 🚀✨ It's now better than ever, with tons of new features and improvements. 😎📞🔥 Have you tried it yet?
+Let us know your thoughts! 😊👇 #CallCloudUpgraded #VideoMeetings #BetterThanEver

+### 24.09.2023 (announcement CallCloud)
+- 📢 Exciting news!
+We're thrilled to announce that we're shifting gears for our video meetings.
+Say goodbye to Google Meet, Zoom, and Teams, and say hello to CallCloud! 🚀🎉 Get ready for a seamless, efficient, and secure video conferencing experience. 💼🌐 #CallCloud #VideoMeetings #Upgrade

+### 24.09.2023 (announcement CallCloud)
+- 🌐 Exciting news! 🎉 We're thrilled to announce that for our future webinars, we'll be using our very own video meeting platform, CallCloud! 💻📞 Join us for seamless and interactive virtual sessions like never before.
+Have you ever attended a webinar before?
+Share your experiences below! #Webinar #CallCloud #VirtualEvents

 ### 23.09.2023 (announcement L2B Classic)
 - 📢 Hey there, #L2BClassic users!
 Exciting news ⚡️ We're currently developing a WhatsApp Business Plugin to enhance your experience. 👨‍💼💼 Stay tuned for seamless communication and better customer engagement! 📲✨ How would you utilize this feature to elevate your business?
 Share your thoughts below! 👇 #WhatsAppBusiness